Spherical subcategories in representation theory: Two quiver constructions

 As a consequence we obtain the following.

-\begin{proposition} Let $d=1$ or $d=2$ and assume that $\Lambda$ is finite dimensional.
+\begin{proposition} Let $d=1$ or $d=2$ and assume that $\Lambda$ is finite-dimensional.
 Then every simple $\underline{\Lambda}$-module $S$ is $(d+1)$-spherical in $\Kb(\projectives{\Lambda})$. \end{proposition} \begin{proof} We can apply \hyref{Lemma}{lem:Keller-Reiten}.
 Indeed $\End(S)=\kk$ by Schur's Lemma and $\Ext^1_\smuLambda(S, S)=\Ext^1_\Lambda(S, S)$ (see proof of \hyref{Lemma}{lem:Keller-Reiten}).
-Since $\Lambda$ is finite dimensional and $S$ has finite projective dimension as a $\Lambda$-module, the latter Ext-group vanishes by the validity of the strong no loops conjecture, see \cite{Igusa-Liu-Paquette}.
+Since $\Lambda$ is finite-dimensional and $S$ has finite projective dimension as a $\Lambda$-module, the latter Ext-group vanishes by the validity of the strong no loops conjecture, see \cite{Igusa-Liu-Paquette}.
 This completes the proof. \end{proof}

+\begin{remark} Here is a more general criterion for arbitrary $d>0$: let $T'$ be an indecomposable direct summand of $T$ and let $S'$ be the simple $\Lambda$-module corresponding to the projective module $P' \coloneqq \Hom_\Lambda(P\oplus T, T')$.
+Then the following statements are equivalent: \begin{enumerate} \item $S'$ is a $(d+1)$-spherical $\Lambda$-module; \item in the $d$-AR sequence starting and ending at $T'$, none of the inner terms contain $T'$ as a direct summand. \end{enumerate} The existence of a $d$-AR sequence starting and ending in $T'$ is the CY-condition, whereas the absence of $T'$ as an inner term means that \emph{$T$ has no loops at $T'$}; see \cite[Def.~5.4]{Iyama-Yoshino}.
+To see the equivalence of these statements, apply $\Hom_\Lambda(P\oplus T,\blank)$ to the AR sequence starting and ending in $T'$, yielding a projective resolution of $S'$. \end{remark}

 \begin{example}[Auslander algebra] Let $R\coloneqq \kk[x]/(x^3)$.
 By definition, the Auslander algebra of $\EE=\modules{R}$ is $\Lambda\coloneqq \End_R(R\oplus\kk[x]/(x^2)\oplus\kk[x]/(x))$.
 It is a higher Auslander algebra with quiver